nkihrk/zvp/README.md

 npm install zvp
 ```

-And import into your NgModule
+And import into your NgModule.

 ```
 import { BrowserModule } from '@angular/platform-browser';